- Why therapy?

 - Become clearer about the source of their difficulties and deal with them more efficiently;

-- Discover more empowering ways of relating to ourselves and others;
+- Discover more empowering ways of relating to themselves and others;

 - Come to terms with change, loss, painful experiences or difficult choices;